Where are they now? The last 14 Golden Boy winners: Anderson, Isco…

 “It’s all in the past now.
 Now is the moment when I have to redeem myself,” Sanches told L’Equipe in February 2020.
 “It’s now when I have to show everyone my best football – my family and the people who have helped me a lot.”

-He’s done that and more in France, helping Lille to their first Ligue 1 title in a decade in 2021.
+He did that and more in France, helping Lille to their first Ligue 1 title in a decade in 2021, and earning a move to PSG.

 Kylian Mbappe